antaris-inc/SatOS-Payload-SDK/examples/app-cpp/README.md

 NOTE: All the cpp files need to have .cc extention only.

-## Quickstart
+## Build Cpp application

-Build the cpp app in the SatOS-Payload-SDK.
-For this go two directories up and run make build.
+To build application in examples/app-cpp , go to SatOS_Payload_SDK parent directory and run `make build_cpp`.

-`make build_cpp` will instantiate a build environment container and compile c++ application present at examples/app-cpp.
+`make build_cpp` will instantiate a build environment container and compile cpp application present at examples/app-cpp.

 ```
 cd ../..
 make build_cpp
 ```

+## Quickstart

 In the Antaris Cloud Platform, create a TrueTwin Satellite with a remote payload and download the associated config.
 Place that downloaded zip file in this directory.